yakkis/rails-api-project/README.md

 $ git clone git@github.com:yakkis/rails-api-project.git
 ```

-### Build the project
+### Build and run the project

-To set up the project, do the following:
+To build and run the project, use the following commands:

 ```
 # Build the project